Emerging Europe’s greatest scams

 As thousands of Mongolians besiege the government offices in Ulanbataar over the alleged embezzlement of up to MNT44 trillion ($12.8bn) in state coal export revenues, bne IntelliNews takes a look at some of the other great scams across Emerging Europe, Central Asia and Iran over the last three decades.

-The ‘wild east’ years of the early transition proved fertile ground for people to get rich quick while their less savvy (or ruthless) compatriots were still adjusting to the new capitalist era.
-That period of barely-regulated capitalism and murky privatisations led to the emergence of a new class of super-rich in a region where most people were struggling to survive.
+The ‘Wild East’ years of the early transition proved fertile ground for people to get rich quick while their less savvy (or less ruthless) compatriots were still adjusting to the new capitalist era.
+That period of barely regulated capitalism and murky privatisations led to the emergence of a new class of super-rich in a region where most people were struggling to survive.

-Even now, more than 30 years later, persistent corruption and cosy relationships between government officials, businesspeople, bankers and criminal elites have facilitated a series of multi billion dollar scams, of which the events in Mongolia are just the latest.
+Even now, more than 30 years later, persistent corruption and cosy relationships between government officials, businesspeople, bankers and criminal elites have facilitated a series of multi-billion dollar scams, of which the events in Mongolia are just the latest.

 1990s